Duxbury Pier Lighthouse

 Capt.
 John Boats

 Plymouth to Provincetown ferry, or whale watching cruises may pass by the lighthouse.
-They also provide cruises in Plymouth Harbor aboard the Pilgrim Belle, a Mississippi-style paddle wheeler that operates in the summer season.
+They also provide cruises in Plymouth Harbor out to the lighthouse aboard the Pilgrim Belle, a Mississippi-style paddle wheeler that operates in the summer season.

 Town Wharf